jaredpar/jaredpar.github.io/_posts/2008-10-24-redefining-success.md

     }

-Personally I thought this warranted an error code (perhaps E_NOTIMPL).??
+Personally I thought this warranted an error code (perhaps E_NOTIMPL).
 But given the situation I must conclude the author successfully failed to write the data.